mrichar1/jsonapi-vuex/README.md

 #### get

 Get returns information directly from the store for previously cached records.
-This is usefulf or performance reasons, or for use in computed properties.
+This is useful for performance reasons, or for use in computed properties.

 ```
 computed: {